ssrome/100-days-of-code/log.md

 **Today's Progress:** Continued Object Oriented Programming Challenges on FreeCodeCamp

 **Thoughts:** Pretty much the same as the rest of the week.
 Going back to the fundamentals.
 Looking to get back to some actual projects over the break.

+### Day 36: December 28, 2018

+**Today's Progress:** Continued Javascript Algorithms And Data Structures Certification on FreeCodeCamp, which included Functional Programming

+**Thoughts:** I have been finding it hard to continue this challenge on a consistent basis over the past few weeks.
+It's hard to get my head in the right space to fully concentrate and take things in.